Poznan

 Old Market Square, Poznan

-Stary Rynek is the name of Poznan’s famous market square that forms the center of the city today.
-The square was established in 1253, and there are many things to see and do here.
-The famous city hall is just one of many notable buildings.
+Stary Rynek is the name of Poznan’s famous central square that forms the center of the city today.
+The square was established in 1253 as a square for buying and selling goods, and it is surpassed in size in Poland only by the market places in Krakow and Wrocław.

 City Hall, Poznan

-The Imperial Palace is one of Poznan’s most famous historical residences.
-It was built in neo-Romanesque style by the architect Franz Heinrich Schwechtens in the years 1905-1910 for Emperor Wilhelm II.
+The Imperial Palace is one of Poznan’s best-known historical residences.
+It was built in neo-Romanesque style according to the design of the architect Franz Heinrich Schwechten in the years 1905-1910 as the city residence of the German Emperor Wilhelm II.
+Construction in the 1900s made this castle the last imperial residence building in Europe so far.

 Poznan Fara

-This impressive church is a parish church that also stands as one of Poland’s most beautiful sacred buildings from the Baroque period.
+This impressive church is a parish church, which at the same time stands as one of Poland’s most beautiful sacral buildings from the Baroque period.
+It was mainly built 1651-1701 with completion in the middle of the 18th century.
+Many of the contemporary well-known architects worked on the church.

-Cathedral Island is an island located between two branches of the Warta River immediately east of Poznan’s old town.
-The island is the place where Poznan started as a settlement, and the city’s cathedral stands here as the dominant building.
+Cathedral Island is an island located between two branches of the Warta River immediately east of Poznan’s Old Town.
+Today, the island is part of the New City/Nowe Miasto, which in its own way is a misnomer, as the Cathedral Island is the oldest part of Poznan.

 Poznan Cathedral

-Poznan Cathedral is one of the city’s most famous buildings, and it is Poland’s oldest cathedral and one of the oldest churches in the country.
-The interior is very worth seeing.
+Poznan Cathedral is one of the city’s best-known buildings, and it stands as Poland’s oldest cathedral and one of the oldest church buildings in the country.
+This makes it a large building with a significant religious and cultural value that you can experience.

 Other Attractions